roma-glushko/genart-prompts/artists.md

 # Artists

+## Fantasy / Digital Art

+- by Ross Tran
+- by Jim Burns
+- by Thomas Kinkade

+## Romanticism

 - by Ivan Aivazovsky

-- by Ross Tran
+## Psychedelic

-- by Katsushika Hokusai and Gerardo Dottori
+- by Lisa Frank

+## Cubism

 - by Frantisek Kupka

+## Abstract

 - by Wassily Kandinsky
 - by Robert Delaunay

+## Concept Art

+- by Marc Simonetti
 - by Greg Rutkowski

-- by Isaac Levitan
-- by Jim Burns
-- by Kandinsky
-- by Kodak Ektar
+## Impressionism

 - by Van Gogh
+- by Starry Night

+## Surrealism

 - by Picasso

+## Realism

+- by Isaac Levitan

+## Portraits

-- by Thomas Kinkade
+- by Giuseppe Arcimboldo

+## RetroFuturism / Sci-Fi

-- by Starry Night
+- by Simon Stålenhag

+# Woodcut

 - by Felix Vallotton

+# Japanese Art

+- by Katsushika Hokusai and Gerardo Dottori